Tightest bound on hidden entropy production from partially observed dynamics: Bounds on the rate of entropy production

 Networks with only one cycle are special because here time-series irreversibility already captures the total entropy production.
 Taking~\eref{eq:DKL_per_step} and splitting out the contribution from direct jumps gives:

 Let there be $m$ hidden states.
+In the following it is assumed that the hidden part of the network is not disjoint and the visible states are directly connected such that a cycle that starts by a transition $1\to 2$ needs to be completed by transitioning through the hidden part of the network (see figure~\ref{fig:unicyclic_network}).
 Because the network is unicyclic and the numbering of the hidden states is arbitrary, they can be arranged such that the hidden matrix of transition probabilities $\bH$ is tri-diagonal.
 Then, the ratio of jump probabilites can be written as

 Now, powers of tri-diagonal matrices have a special property (see~\ref{sec:appendixA}), which permits simplification of this ratio to

 That is, the ratio of jump probabilities for $n$ time steps does not exist for $n \leq m$ because the hidden part of the cycle has more than $n$ states, and is independent of $n$ for $n > m$.
 In principle, this relation allows one to deduce whether a masked jump network is unicyclic from observations of the jump probabilities between the visible states alone.